statpascal/emul99/readme.md

 output is redirected to the file system with configurable file names or named pipes.
 A named pipe should be used for input data.

-Please note that the current implementation does not yet support the PIO of the card neither the generation of an interrupt upon receiving data (which is used by the Terminal Emulator module).
+Please note that the current implementation does not yet support the generation of an interrupt upon receiving data (which is required by the Terminal Emulator module).

-A typical configuration for the P-Code system is shown in bin/serial.cfg:
+A typical configuration (suited for the P-Code system) is shown in bin/serial.cfg:

     rs232_dsr = ../roms/RS232.Bin

     RS232/1_out = ../REMOUT,nozero
     RS232/2_out = ../PRINTER,nozero,append
+    PIO/1_out = ../PIOOUT

     ; A FIFO (named pipe) should be used for input

     RS232/1_in = ../REMIN
+    PIO/1_in = ../PIOIN

 File names are relative to the configuration directory (bin).
 Two options can be added to output filenames: